nim-lang/Nim/web/news/e031_version_0_16_2.rst

   checks.
 When fields within case objects are initialiazed, the compiler will now demand that the respective discriminator field has a matching known compile-time value.
+- On posix, the results of `waitForExit`, `peekExitCode`, `execCmd` will return 128 + signal number if the application terminates via signal.

 Library Additions
 -----------------